 As scientists better understand the virus and how it is likely to manifest itself over the coming months, information will continue to develop.
 Credible sources of authoritative information can be found here.

 Managing your work safely through local lockdown and The law in lockdown – workplace rights and obligations have been the subjects of IOSH Covid-19 webinars.
 You can access the recordings by following the relevant links.
 Panellists from different sectors, including construction and consultancy, as well as a regional business network whose area includes places affected by local lockdowns, shared their experiences and assessments.

 Further information on all these topics can be found by visiting the Returning Safely section of the IOSH website.
 This includes four free e-learning modules to help support employees and managers with safety and health risks during Covid-19.
-They span: Returning safely after Covid-19 lockdown, Managing temporary workers, PPE and RPE awareness and Returning Safely - your workplace.

 The IOSH health and safety helpline also puts you in touch with a friendly team of experts who can answer your queries.

 We’re keen to hear what works for you.
 How are you adapting to changing situations affecting your organisation and dynamically risk-assessing, planning and implementing good systems and processes?